pierre-rouleau/pel/README.rst

 In its current form, PEL does not implement any minor or major Emacs mode.
-Instead it provides a set of functions that can be accessed globally, with some of them specialized for some modes and other available everywhere.
+Instead it provides a set of functions that can be accessed globally, with some of them specialized for some modes and others available everywhere.

 PEL defines a large set of key bindings which are mostly extensions to what is available with standard GNU Emacs.